 Lawsuits for Child’s Injury

-Attorneys Eric Hageman ,Brendan Flaherty and Lindsay Lien Rinholen lead our Child Safety Litigation Team.
-Both are parents and both have seen firsthand the tragic effects of some of these dangerous products.
+Attorney Eric Hageman leads our Child Safety Litigation Team.
+Eric is a parent himself and has seen firsthand the tragic effects of some of these dangerous products.
 Kids are especially vulnerable not only to tip-over hazards but also strangulation and suffocation from defective products.
-Suffocation is one the biggest hazards prompting crib recalls.
+Suffocation is one of the biggest hazards prompting crib recalls.
 Babies can become trapped in between the mattress and the crib’s side rail if the hardware fails and the side rail becomes detached.
 Oftentimes, the only way to get these Goliath corporations to take notice is through a lawsuit.
-If you would like to speak with a lawyer about your case call 1-877-338-0202 or fill out a free consultation form.
+If you would like to speak with a lawyer about your case call 1-888-377-8900 or fill out a free consultation form.